glicksauce/bikeraces/README.md

 - User can scroll left and right through the results

 Stretch goals:
+- add another input where user can limit distance to search (in miles)
 - implment 'find my current location' button to automatically populate users's zip code
 - user can save races which will get stored in localstorage
 - Create a calendar of saved races.
 - change search results to a list and instead make the carousel of the users saved calendar events

 Progress:
-('-' in front of item indicates completed)
+( '-' in front of item indicates completed)
 - complete proof of concept
--create wireframe
+ create wireframe
  create html,css, and javascript boiler plate verify site is accessable from github pages basic layout